agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

 The correlation between the factor `a` and the nested random effect `a_and_b` is denoted as `nil`, because the random effects in the model at hand are assumed to be independent.

-An advantage of `mixed_models` to other tools is the simplicity with which p-values and confidence intervals for the parameter estimates can be calculated using a multitude of available methods.
+An advantage of `mixed_models` over some other tools is the simplicity with which p-values and confidence intervals for the parameter estimates can be calculated using a multitude of available methods.
 Such methods include a likelihood ratio test implementation, multiple bootstrap based methods (which run in parallel by default), and methods based on the Wald Z statistic.

 We can compute five types of 95% confidence intervals for the fixed effects coefficients with the following line of code: